 How Do Robotic Lawn Mowers Work?

-Robotic lawnmowers utilise a variety of advanced technologies to maintain lawns efficiently.
+Robotic lawnmowers utilize a variety of advanced technologies to maintain lawns efficiently.

 Older robot mowers rely on physical barriers like perimeter wires.